Ankr-network/ankrctl/README.md

 ### Option 2 — Building with Docker

 If you have Docker configured, you can build a Docker image using `akrcli`'s and run `akrctl` within a container.
-First, using "git clone" as in the "Option 1" to get the source code and then build docker image using the `Dockerfile.dep` file. (below procedure tested on Docker version 18.09.0):
+First, using `git clone` as in the `Option 1` to get the source code and then build docker image using the `Dockerfile.dep` file. (below procedure tested on Docker version 18.09.0):

 ```
 docker build -f Dockerfile.dep -t akrctl .